XRPLF/clio/README.md

 Note, time-based log rotation occurs dependently on size-based log rotation, where if a size-based log rotation occurs, the timer for the time-based rotation will reset.

+`log_tag_style`: Tag implementation to use.
+Must be one of:
+- `uint`: Lock free and threadsafe but outputs just a simple unsigned integer
+- `uuid`: Threadsafe and outputs a UUID tag
+- `none`: Don't use tagging at all

 ## Cassandra / Scylla Administration